andrewcooke/spokes/README.md

 These patterns aren't very interesting, but can sometimes be useful.
-For example, the Adapted Crow's Foot pattern has an extra radial spoke, making it's length 4 (ordinary Crow's Foot has 3 spokes in a "slice of pie").
+For example, the Adapted Crow's Foot pattern has an extra radial spoke, making its length 4 (ordinary Crow's Foot has 3 spokes in a "slice of pie").

 Instead of writing these patterns out as type C, I add the number of